A Short History of Theatre Ancaster

 In November 1997, we presented our first production as Theatre Ancaster: Joseph and the Amazing Technicolor Dreamcoat.
 In November 1998, we highlighted Ancaster and area singers and dancers of all ages in Sing For Me: A Tribute to the Music of Andrew Lloyd Webber and Tim Rice.
 In April/May of 1998, we presented our first Spring show, Perfectly Frank: The Songs of Sinatra.

-Since then Theatre Ancaster has presented some 25 shows for the community.
-We have also begun a summer theatre program for young people and fall and winter youth theatre companies.
-We continue to perform for special occasions and events within the community, and play a role in musical events at our home base, the Old Firehall Arts Centre.
+Since then Theatre Ancaster has presented some 50 plus shows for the community.
+In 1999, we added a summer theatre program for young people and then expanded to include fall and winter youth theatre companies.
+In 2013, we added a new Theatre Ancaster Chorus for adults who love to sing and perform but who find the commitment to a full production difficult.
+We continue to perform for special occasions and events within the community, and play a role in musical events at our home base, The Old Firehall Arts Centre.

 In 2003 and again in 2004, a new project was undertaken from September to February each year.
 It featured the production of short videos on careers in the entertainment industry, health sciences, transportation, and the skilled trades and was presented to more than ninety classes of students in grades 7 and 8 by senior high school students trained in role playing and group presentation techniques by Conroy and Croxall.

 In 2009, Theatre Ancaster again partnered with The Hamilton Wentworth District School Board to establish a new program for the performing arts.
 It is a co-op education program for interested arts students from various Hamilton High Schools which features Theatre Ancaster as the co-op employer.
-Art Smart takes place at Hill Park Secondary School each year, and is led by Theatre Ancaster personnel working in partnership with the staff of the newly formed Hill Park Academy for The Arts.
+Art Smart took place at Hill Park Secondary School until the closing of the school in June 2014 and has now found a second home in MacNab Secondary with its newly renovated Auditorium.
+At Smart is led by Theatre Ancaster personnel in particular Sam Frisk working in partnership with the staff at MacNab.
 Students receive a full semester of arts programming in music, dance and acting with options for tech work, costume and set design and creation.
 The featured show in 2009 was Into the Woods, followed by Seussical in 2010, involving some 30 plus students from a dozen area high schools.
-This year will feature the classic princess and the pea story, Once Upon a Mattress.
-Performances are held in May and June each year.
+Since then, the program has featured Once Upon a Mattress, Beauty and the Beast, Shrek and Oliver in May-June 2015 and grown to include some 40 plus students yearly..

 The Old Firehall Arts Centre

 In 2003, Theatre Ancaster and The Hamilton All Star Jazz Band began creating an Arts Centre at The Old Firehall on Wilson Street in downtown Ancaster.
-The first phase of the project featured new heating and air conditioning, rehearsal space for the two arts organizations, and a small performance space for 75-100 people to showcase local talent on the weekends.
-The project was roundly supported by Ancaster Councilor Murray Ferguson, and funded in part by The Ontario Trillium Foundation.
-Plans for the second phase include further upgrades and possible expansion of the facility.
+The first phase of the project featured new heating and air conditioning, rehearsal space for the two arts organizations, and a small performance space for 75-100 people to showcase both local talent and working professional musicians on the weekends.
+The project was roundly supported by Ancaster Councillor Murray Ferguson, and funded in part by The Ontario Trillium Foundation.
+In 2012, a partnership between Theatre Ancaster, The Ontario Trillium Foundation and Mohawk College renovated the upper level of the Old Firehall…electrical upgrades, more efficient use of available space, new kitchen and laundry facilities, new flooring and cupboards… the partnership rejuvenated an old, tired facility to a fresh, bright modern teaching and rehearsal space.

 Our Gala Opening Concert at The Old Firehall Arts Centre was October 26, 2005.
-The refurbished firehall was filled to overflowing as singers from Theatre Ancaster combined with musicians from The Hamilton All Star Jazz Band under the leadership of Russ Weil.
+The refurbished Old Firehall was filled to overflowing as singers from Theatre Ancaster combined with musicians from The Hamilton All Star Jazz Band under the leadership of Russ Weil.
 A new stage, lighting and sound system welcomed the audience.
+In May 2013, we celebrated the completion of the second story renovation.

 Theatre Ancaster’s Summer Music Theatre Programs for Youth